Worldwide Guide to Women in Leadership

 Deputy Chairperson of the Conservative Parliamentary Group 2005-06 and Politican Spokesperson in 2011. (b.
 1972-)

-2007-11 Minister for Refugee, Immigration and Integration Affairs and Minister of Church Affairs Birthe Rønn Hornbech
+2007-11 Minister for Refugees, Immigration and Integration Affairs and Minister of Church Affairs Birthe Rønn Hornbech

 2009-10 Minister of Interior and Social Affairs Karen Ellemann